 |Outgo ||Nil ||Nil |

-The Director wish to convey their appreciation to all of the companys employeesfor their enormous personal efforts as well as their collective contribution to thecompanys performance.
-The Director would like to thank the shareholders customerdealers suppliers bankers Government and allother business associates for the continuous support given by them to the company and their confidence in its management.
+Your Directors wish to convey their appreciation for the assistance and co-operationreceived from the shareholders customers dealers suppliers bankers Government and allother business associates for the continuous support given by them to the Company andtheir confidence in its management.

 Your Directors also wish to place on record their appreciation for impressive growthachieved through the competence hard work solidarity co-operation and support ofemployees at all levels.